| Mouse Over to scroll

 We also have used copies of a few out-of-print books including

 Machining with Abrasives by Richard L. McKee ISBN0-442-25281-1

-Historical Developments in Grinding Research FREE..An e-book on the history of machining and grinding research that shows the complexity of grinding research.
-This 146-page book book by Eugene Merchant lists the milestones in grinding research and identifies key leaders.
+Historical Developments in Grinding Research A 146-page book e-book on the history of machining and grinding research illustrates extensive efforts and complexity of grinding research.
+This work by Eugene Merchant lists the milestones in grinding research and identifies key leaders.
 A must for serious students of grinding research.
 Free download .

 AMERICAN SOCIETY OF ABRASIVE METHODS|